 NORMAN SMITH STORAGE JAR WITH FOX DECORATION.
 ONE OF A KIND

 This piece is very special and the only one known to exist.
 The owner of this storage jar was a friend of Norman Smith and was present when the pot was made.
 He helped Mr. Smith dig the light colored clay from the bank of Oakmulgee Creek then worked with him when he threw and fired it.
 The fox is very detailed and very folksy.
 The pot is typically heavy like all Norman Smith pieces.
-Not signed but a letter of authenticity will be provided.
+Not signed.
 PRICE $250

 ETHRIDGE SMITH DOUBLE HANDLED STORAGE JAR